Sm Head 05

 Note: To understand the term "Qi", thus to get a better grasp of the following disharmony, we encourage our readers to review the short material "What is Qi" in the Vitality chapter.

-In traditional Chinese medicine there are several causes that lead to deficiency of Lung Qi.
+There are several causes that lead to deficiency of Lung Qi.

-The first cause is destructive chronic Lung disease, which in long run consumes the Qi and Yin of the Lung.
-Acute diseases, which are not properly addressed, or are treated with improper methods, also lead to Lung Qi deficiency.
-In both cases the pathogenic factor is not sufficiently removed and remains in the Lung consuming its Qi.
+The first cause is destructive chronic Lung disease, which in long run consumes the Qi and Yin of the Lung(1)(2).
+Acute diseases, which are not properly addressed, or are treated with improper methods, also lead to Lung Qi deficiency(3)

 The second cause for Lung Qi deficiency is general Qi deficiency.
 General Qi deficiency is often rooted in the Spleen.

-The Spleen has the difficult and very complicated task to transform our food into "food essence", Qi and blood.
+The Spleen has the difficult and very complicated task to transform our food into "food essence", Qi and blood(1)(2)(4).
 This process takes a lot of energy on its own to take place.
 Improper diet, late night eating, overwork, and overthinking consume the Qi and make the Spleen deficient.
 A deficient Spleen then cannot properly carry out its functions to transform and transport, thus cannot sufficiently nourish the remaining organs.
 Eventually the overall Qi in the body becomes deficient.

 Grief and sadness, especially if they are chronic, can also cause the Qi of the Lung to become deficient.